 Altamira Orioles everywhere, nesting in mesquite and on telephone wires with hanging nests.
 Golden-fronted woodpeckers often seen with them.

-SPI Birding Center
+SPI Birding Center & Convention Center

 Right across form our hotel, songbirds near the entrance - orioles, cuckoo, tanagers, etc. - then pay the fee and use the boardwalk to look at herons, rails, shorebirds.
 Scope was great for looking across the mudflats.
 Hard to find a better place to see the differences between Reddish Egret, Little Blue Heron, Green Heron, Least Bittern, Tricolored Heron, and so on.
 Within 6 feet of both Clapper Rail and Sora.
 We ended up back here a couple of times.